nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 To try to visualize why a mutex has a performance impact in your application let's try to think about the case when an operation is trying to acquire a lock on a mutex but the mutex is already locked.
 In this case, our operation is simply waiting without doing nothing, while for instance it could be doing some IO operation like connecting to the database or sending a query.
 It will probably take the event loop several spins before the lock is released and the operation that is waiting in line can acquire the lock.
 This get worse with a high number of operations waiting in line.

-With a mutex we are effectively serializing tasks, making sure that they happen in line and non-concurrently.
+With a mutex we are effectively serializing tasks, making sure that executed in sequence and non-concurrently.
 If you abuse this pattern, you might end up in a situation where you could effectively eliminate all concurrency from your application.

 Measuring how a mutex might impact your specific application is not something that can be done holistically and we recommend you to run your own benchmarks to find out what is the effect of introducing one or more mutex instances in your application.